Mental Hygiene

 Psychotherapy and Psychoanalysis in English, Bos/Cro/Serbian, German

-Psychotherapy (and psychoanalysis, in particular) is one of the best ways for maintaining mental hygiene.
-We already have some scientific confirmation that once internal states and/or emotions are felt, and then articulated and translated into words – which is not always as trivial as it might seem – this can trigger a series of biological processes and mechanisms that are on the long term beneficial not only for the mental health but for our overall (physical) well-being.
+Psychotherapy – particularly psychoanalysis – is one of the most effective ways of maintaining mental hygiene.
+Some evidence suggests that when internal states and emotions are genuinely experienced, felt, and then articulated and put into words – processes that are often far from trivial – this can initiate a series of biological mechanisms that may benefit not only mental health but also overall physical well-being.

-A visit to a psychotherapist is nothing more than a part of the regular health care routine.
-At the same time, highlighting the aspects that can be useful for nurturing our psychic life and mental hygiene also plays an important role in promoting mental health and development.
+A visit to a psychotherapist is a natural part of the healthcare routine.
+At the same time, drawing attention to what supports our inner life and mental hygiene also plays an important role in promoting mental health and development.

 Psychological Defense Mechanisms

-Stemming directly from the field of psychoanalysis, psychological defense mechanisms do play an important role in our psychic lives.
-Here, some of the ‘good/healthy/mature’ defense mechanisms are addressed.
+Originating from the field of psychoanalysis, psychological defense mechanisms play a significant role in our psychic lives.
+Here, several defense mechanisms commonly regarded as healthy or mature are addressed.

 Humor

-Indeed, as everything in the realm of the psyche, if applied in a somewhat extreme manner (e.g., when used impulsively to ward off unpleasant state, or nervousness, or to channel hostility and cynicism), even humor is considered to be ‘defensive’ (implying ‘immature/unhealthy' connotation), although usually with fairly innocent consequences.
-And clearly, pushing oneself to laugh when one does not feel as such, will not bring many merits, regardless of the beneficial effects of humor.
-Still, humor and laughter remain to be one of the healthiest and coolest defense mechanisms we have at disposal in our psychic repertoire.
+Indeed, as with everything in the realm of the psyche, when applied exaggeratedly – for example, used impulsively to ward off unpleasant states, to mask nervousness, or to channel hostility and cynicism – even humor can take on a defensive function, often carrying an ‘immature’ or ‘unhealthy’ connotation, though generally with harmless consequences.
+And clearly, forcing oneself to laugh without feeling inclined to do so offers little, despite the generally beneficial effects of humor.
+Still, humor and laughter remain among the healthiest – and arguably most charming – defense mechanisms in our psychic repertoire.

 Sublimation

-When we are able to capture what we are thinking or feeling in the moment, regardless of how intense, negative, or conflictual this might be, and invest the energy of such a state into something good that is (personally and socially) acceptable – we have managed to sublimate.
-What makes the process of sublimation a ‘good/healthy’ defense is that it allows a discharge (instead of the mere waste) of the trapped psychic energy, while simultaneously upholding a behavior that is beneficial to a person and/or society.
-Examples of sublimation include expressing symbolically our current internal state by producing a piece of writing, painting or design, playing a composition in a way that mirrors our inner tune (e.g., joyfully, tenderly, sadly, aggressively), practicing sports et cetera.
+When we are able to capture what we are thinking or feeling in the moment – no matter how intense, negative, or conflictual – and invest the energy of that state into something constructive and personally or socially acceptable, we have succeeded in sublimating.
+What makes sublimation a healthy defense is that it enables a discharge – rather than a mere waste – of psychic energy, while supporting behaviors that are beneficial for the individual or society.
+Examples include giving symbolic expression to an internal state through writing, painting, or design; playing a musical piece in a way that mirrors one’s emotional tone (e.g., joyfully, tenderly, sadly, aggressively); or engaging in physical activity such as sports.

 Identification